+Our EHS management system covers the full range of EHS concerns and provides comprehensive tools for resolving them.
+It includes:

+- Organization and oversight

+- Risk assessment

+- · Robust reporting and incident investigation

+- Inspections and audits

+- Management of change

+- Communication

+- Training

+Compliance reviews

+Under our EHS system, we regularly conduct thorough reviews of our operations, our waste management and recycling partners and our supply base.
+In 2017 we completed reviews of 29 domestic and international Pitney Bowes locations.

+Robust Due Diligence Process

+In addition to compliance audits, our due diligence process requires thorough environmental and safety assessments of potential acquisitions and divestitures to ensure that historical practices have not impacted the environment and that current work spaces are free from recognized hazards.
+The 2017 acquisition of Newgistics resulted in nine additional environmental property reviews, wall-to-wall safety assessments, and follow-up compliance assessments to complete the EHS picture of this new business.

+Training

-Our ongoing multimedia training programmes are designed to reach all our employees regardless of where they are located, whether agile or workplace-based.
+Our ongoing multimedia training programs are designed to reach all our employees regardless of where they are located, whether agile or workplace-based.
 To achieve this we use a combination of daily huddle topics and new employee orientation delivered by our line supervisors, communications via digital screens, posters or newsletters, and a learning management system encompassing more than 90 courses available 24/7 in 10 languages.
-Across all these media, our message is consistent: we strive to keep our workplaces free from hazards, and our employees play an integral and vital role in actively participating in our safety programmes, with the goal of ensuring that all employees go home to their families at the end of the day safe and sound.
+Across all these media, our message is consistent: we strive to keep our workplaces free from hazards, and our employees play an integral and vital role in actively participating in our safety programs, with Corporate responsibility

+April 2019

+the goal of ensuring that all employees go home to their families at the end of the day safe and sound.
 In 2017, more than 1600 employees completed EHS-related courses via our learning management system.
 In addition, Pitney Bowes offered a Driver Safety Awareness course for employees who spend a significant portion of their time on the road or who occasionally drive on company business.
 More than 2250 North America and UK employees participated in safety trainings in 2017.

+Performance

+In 2017, our global rate of recordable injuries increased over the prior year's performance.
+Major contributors to our injury experience include manual material handling activities and injuries resulting from slips, trip and falls.

+Performance

+2017 2016 2015 2014 2013 2012

+Total recordable cases/ 100 employees/year 1.60 1.44 1.45 1.29 1.38 1.68

+Days away and restricted cases/ 100 employees/year 1.36 1.26 1.19 1.11 1.18 1.35

+Lost workday cases/ 100 employees/year 0.34 0.33 0.36 0.26 0.36 0.52

+Ergonomics injury cases/100 employees/ year (US only) 1.93 1.83 1.93 1.88 1.64 1.38

+Work related fatalities/year 0 0 1 0 0 0

+Motor vehicle related fatality

+Safety case studies: